-109 For instance in a Reuters report of 4 June 2005 it was reported: 'Both India and the United States are concerned about reports that Tamil Tiger rebels are seeking to build up an air force, Sri Lanka said after a state visit to India by President Chandrika Kumaratunga.
-Indian Prime Minister Manmohan Singh voiced "concern", while U.S. Secretary of State Condoleezza Rice "took serious note" during a separate briefing in Washington by foreign ministry officials, the Sri Lankan government said.
-"Particular concern was expressed over the illegal acquisition of air capability," the governments of India and Sri Lanka said in a joint statement issued late on Friday, a day after the two South Asian leaders met in New Delhi, Sri Lankan officials also discussed the possibility of suicide air attacks by the Liberation Tigers of Tamil Eelam (LTTE) during talks with U.S. security officials in Washington.'
-Reuters, 4 June, 2005 'India, US worry Sri Lanka rebels seeking airforce'.
+For instance, in a Reuters report of June 4, 2005 it was reported: "Both India and the United States are concerned about reports that Tamil Tiger rebels are seeking to build up an air force, the Sri Lankan government said after a state visit to India by President Chandrika Kumaratunga.
+Indian Prime Minister Manmohan Singh voiced 'concern,' while U.S. Secretary of State Condoleezza Rice 'took serious note' during a separate briefing in Washington by foreign ministry officials, the Sri Lankan government said.
+'Particular concern was expressed over the illegal acquisition of air capability,' the governments of India and Sri Lanka said in a joint statement issued late on Friday, a day after the two South Asian leaders met in New Delhi.
+Sri Lankan officials also discussed the possibility of suicide air attacks by the Liberation Tigers of Tamil Eelam (LTTE) during talks with U.S. security officials in Washington," Reuters, June 4, 2005 "India, U.S. worry Sri Lanka rebels seeking airforce."

-110 Sri Lanka has been known to be a transit point for arms, narcotics and 'terrorists' and the US and India in particular have maintained a quiet watch on this.
+109 Sri Lanka has been known to be a transit point for arms, narcotics, and "terrorists."
+The U.S. and India, in particular, have maintained a quiet watch on this.